PoKE: Prior Knowledge Enhanced Emotional Support Conversation with Latent Variable: Conclusion

 \section{Conclusion}

-In this paper, we propose a prior knowledge enhanced model with latent variable~(PoKE) to provide emotional support in conversation.
+In this paper, we explore the emotional support conversation under the setting of no external knowledge and propose PoKE, a prior knowledge enhanced model with latent variable to provide emotional support in conversation.
 The proposed PoKE could utilize the prior knowledge in terms of exemplars and strategy sequence, and models the one-to-many mapping relationship of strategy.
 Then, PoKE utilizes strategy distribution to denoise the exemplars and applies a memory schema to incorporate encoded information into decoder.
-The experiments on automatic and human evaluation demonstrate the superiority and diversity of PoKE.
+The experiments on automatic and human evaluation demonstrate the superiority and diversity of PoKE without external knowledge.
 Moreover, the analytical experiments prove that PoKE can effectively utilize prior knowledge to generate better emotional support and learn an informative latent variable to respond with high diversity.
-In future work, we will further explore the exemplars denoised at the token-level to refine the generation.
+In future work, we will further refine our model to outperform the methods using external knowledge and explore the manner of efficiently incorporating external knowledge.